 These grants are to encourage students who are facing financial hardship to continue in their studies at Victoria University.
 The grants are funded from the Student Assistance Scheme and were established in 2000.

 Victoria University has a tradition of fostering strong global links in teaching and research and program of national significance and international quality.

 • Course Level: Scholarships are available to pursue an undergraduate, postgraduate, part-time and full-time program.

 • Study Subject: Scholarships are available to study the subject offered by the university.

-• Scholarship Award: The grants are up to $2,000 and the number and value of each grant is at the discretion of the selection panel whose decision is final.
+• Scholarship Award: The grants are up to $2,000 and the number and value of each grant are at the discretion of the selection panel whose decision is final.

 • Number of Scholarships: Not Known

-• Nationality: The scholarships are available for the New Zealand and international students.
+• Nationality: The scholarships are available for New Zealand and international students.

 • Scholarship can be taken in New Zealand

 Eligibility for the Scholarship: